DPassarelli/6-mils/docs/OrderRequest.md

 |-----|------|-------|
 | `format` | {Boolean?} | If `true`, then the cXML will be formatted with line breaks and indentation to make it human-readable. |

+## Events

+### `sending` {String}

+This event will be emitted just before the PunchOutSetupRequest message is sent to the supplier.
+The data provided will be the raw XML that comprises the body of the HTTP request being POSTed to the  URL specified in the `submit` method.

+### `received` {String}

+This event will be emitted just before the Promise returned by `submit` is resolved, after the PunchOutSetupResponse message is received from the supplier.
+The data provided will be the raw XML that comprises the body of the HTTP response.

 [8601]: https://www.w3.org/TR/NOTE-datetime